-At the close of business on the record date, March 9, 2018, the Company had 22,332,259 shares of common stock outstanding and entitled to vote.
+At the close of business on the record date, March 8, 2019, the Company had 22,707,385 shares of common stock outstanding and entitled to vote.
 Each share of common stock is entitled to one vote on each matter brought before the Annual Meeting.
 The following votes are required to approve each of the proposals at the meeting.

 - Election of Directors.
 Proposal 1 regarding the election of directors requires the approval of a plurality of the votes cast.
-This means that the six nominees receiving the highest number of affirmative FOR votes will be elected as directors. - Ratification of Appointment of Independent Registered Public Accounting Firm.
+This means that the seven nominees receiving the highest number of affirmative FOR votes will be elected as directors. - Ratification of Appointment of Independent Registered Public Accounting Firm.
 Proposal 2 regarding the ratification of the appointment of Ernst & Young as the Company's independent registered public accounting firm requires the approval of a majority of the shares of our common stock entitled to vote at the Annual Meeting which are present in person or by proxy at the Annual Meeting. - Non-binding, Advisory Vote on the Compensation Paid to the NEOs.
-Generally, the Company's Bylaws (our "Bylaws") provide that approval of any matter presented to our stockholders be decided by the vote of the holders of our stock having a majority of the votes which could be cast by the holders of all stock entitled to vote on such question which are present in person or by proxy at the meeting.
+Generally, the Company's Bylaws (our "Bylaws") provide that approval of any matter presented to our stockholders at a meeting of our stockholders be decided by the vote of the holders of our stock having a majority of the votes which could be cast by the holders of all stock entitled to vote on such question which are present in person or by proxy at the meeting.
 Thus, approval of the compensation of the NEOs, as described in Proposal 3, requires the approval of a majority of the votes cast at the Annual Meeting.
 This vote, however, is merely advisory and is not binding on the Company, the Board or its Compensation Committee.
-Despite the fact that the vote is non-binding, the Board and the Compensation Committee will take the results of the vote under advisement when making future decisions regarding the Company's executive compensation program. - Non-binding, Advisory Vote on the Frequency of Say-on-Pay Votes.
-Generally, our Bylaws provide that approval of any matter presented to our stockholders be decided by the vote of the holders of our stock having a majority of the votes which could be cast by the holders of all stock entitled to vote on such question which are present in person or by proxy at the meeting.
-However, the outcome of this non-binding advisory vote will be determined by a plurality of votes cast by the holders of shares of our common stock entitled to vote on Proposal 4.
-Stockholders may choose an annual, biennial or triennial frequency (i.e., every one year, two years or three years), or they may abstain.
-The frequency option that receives the most votes will be deemed the option chosen by our stockholders in connection with the advisory vote.
-Despite the fact that this vote is non-binding, the Board and the Compensation Committee will take the results of the vote under advisement when making future decisions regarding the frequency at which advisory votes to approve executive compensation will be conducted.
+Despite the fact that the vote is non-binding, the Board and the Compensation Committee will take the results of the vote under advisement when making future decisions regarding the Company's executive compensation program.